SakshamGairola/Social-Media-Clone/README.md

 and run `node client2.js` in another terminal

-for the RestAPI after launching the server you can use postman to make `GET/ POST/ PATCH/ and DELETE` requests
+for the RestAPI after launching the server you can use postman to make `GET/ POST/ PATCH/ and DELETE` requests at `localhost:PORT/user/`

-The application will run on `localhost:9000`
+The application will run on `localhost:PORT` in which PORT can be changed from .env file

+Make a database in mongo named as profiles or change it in url string (replace 'profiles') with one of your own in .env file